xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

 The project consists of the following key components:

 1.  **Hardware (Sensors & Connectivity):**

+    > Optional components are used and tested to function correctly.
+    >
+    > However, they are not the nessesary parts.

     * **Particle Photon 2:** Used as the primary Wi-Fi radio sensor.
 It leverages the Broadcom Wi-Fi module to perform active scanning and RSSI measurement.
     * **USB Serial Interface:** Provides a reliable, low-latency link between the hardware and the web host, eliminating the need for complex cloud backends for real-time data visualization.
     * **Directional Mapping (Manual):** Directionality is achieved through "Manual Sweeping"—the user rotates the device.
+    * **Optional Directional Shield:** To improve the accuracy of the "Manual Sweeping" process, a simple parabolic reflector (aluminum foil curved behind the antenna) can be used to create physical directionality.
+    * **Optional Physical Button:** A physical button can be used on D3 for better efficiency.
+It uses `INPUT_PULLDOWN` and detects a `HIGH` signal.
+When it detects a click it performs a scan using the current parameters.
+After the scan is complete it passes the data to the WebUI and automatically increase the angle on the dial by 22.5 degrees.

 2.  **Software (Interface):**
     * **Web Serial API:** Enables direct communication between the Chrome browser and the microcontroller.